International Journal of Applied Dental Sciences

 How to cite this article:

-Roshan Sadiya, Utkarsh Piyush Shah and Mrudhula Kamal.
+Roshan Sadiya, Utkarsh Piyush Shah, Mrudhula Kamal.
 An in vitro comparative evaluation of the depth of cure and flexural strength of four tooth colored direct core build-up materials.
-International Journal of Applied Dental Sciences.
-2020; 6(2): 282-286.
+Int J Appl Dent Sci 2020;6(2):282-286.